Criticism of Microsoft: Licensing agreements

 Additionally, the EULA for Windows Vista was criticized for being too restrictive.

 Litigation

 Microsoft's market dominance and business practices have attracted widespread resentment, which is not necessarily restricted to the company's competitors.
 In a 2003 publication, Dan Geer argued the prevalence of Microsoft products has resulted in a monoculture which is dangerously easy for viruses to exploit.

+On June 25, 2024, the European Commission accused Microsoft of violating the Treaty on the Functioning of the European Union by bundling Microsoft Teams with Microsoft 365 and Microsoft Office.